NativeScript/docs-v7/start/ns-setup-os-x.md

 ## Advanced Setup Steps

-Complete the following steps to setup NativeScript on your OS X development machine:
+Complete the following steps to set up NativeScript on your OS X development machine:

 1. Install [Homebrew](http://brew.sh) to simplify the installation process.